codefellows/setup-guide/code-401-javascript/5-mongo.md

 # Code 401 Javascript Setup

-## Mongo Database
+## MongoDB Database

-Mongo is a NoSQL (Non-Relational) Database server that we will be using throughout Code 401.
-In this step, we'll be installing Postgres on your system and preparing it for use.
+MongoDB is a NoSQL Database (Document Store) server that we will be using throughout Code 401.
+In this step, we'll be installing MongoDB on your system and preparing it for use.

-Mongo comes in 2 parts, a **client** and a **server** ... the **server** runs constantly, waiting for **clients** to connect to it so that they can store and retrieve data.
+MongoDB comes in 2 parts, a **client** and a **server** ... the **server** runs constantly, waiting for **clients** to connect to it so that they can store and retrieve data.
 The **server** does the actual management of the data.
 You'll get much deeper into the inner workings of these during your coursework.

 ## Installation